-For a fixed confidence level, a two-tailed significance test is the more conservative test because rejecting the null hypothesis requires a larger difference between the parameters we are comparing.
-In most situations we have no particular reason to expect that one parameter must be larger (or must be smaller) than the other parameter.
-This is the case, for example, when we evaluate the accuracy of a new analytical method.
-A two-tailed significance test, therefore, usually is the appropriate choice.
+For a fixed confidence level, a two-tailed significance test is always a more conservative test because rejecting the null hypothesis requires a larger difference between the parameters we are comparing.
+In most situations we have no particular reason to expect that one parameter must be larger (or smaller) than the other parameter.
+This is the case, for example, in evaluating the accuracy of a new analytical method.
+A two-tailed significance test, therefore, is usually the appropriate choice.